Why Handpick wine grapes? The benefits of Hand Harvest

 Why Handpick wine grapes?

-In a couple of hours of picking opposite Cécile, our apprentice at the time, on these rows of ancient Semillon, I learnt more about her hopes and dreams, more about who she was, than in the previous months of working together.
+More than ten years ago when we changed to 100% hand-picked, Sean and I carried bins up to the tractor together and I felt a connection with him I hadn’t felt in a while.
+Hand harvesting created that vibe.
+In a couple of hours of picking opposite Cécile, our apprentice at the time, on rows of ancient Semillon, I learnt more about her hopes and dreams, more about who she was, than in the previous months of working together.

 8 Reasons to Hand Harvest/ Handpick quality wine grapes

-To respect the vines
+1. To respect the vines – particularly our heritage vines

-For the quality of the Fruit
+2. For the quality of the Fruit

-For the quality of the fruit.
 We sort the grapes as we pick.
-When we take care through the growing season it doesn’t make sense to start the grapes journey to wine with a thrashing by a 3-ton harvest machine.
+That means hand-picking is better for the quality of the grapes.
+When we take great care through the growing season, it doesn’t make sense to follow that care with an aggressive start the grapes journey to wine.

-To keep the sulphites low
+3. To keep the sulphites low

-To be vegan friendly
+4. To be vegan friendly

 Machine harvested grapes always include ‘critter collateral’, small animals like mice, lizards, snakes, frogs.
+When we handpick we avoid harvesting critters.

-For the harvest vibes and human connection
+5. For the harvest vibes and human connection

-To avoid compaction of the soil
+6. To avoid compaction of the soil

 A grape harvest machine can weigh over 5 tons with harvest inside.
 This weight creates soil compaction.
 This compaction kills vine roots and asphyxiates the soil.
 A living soil needs air.
 Compaction is an enemy of vine health and of grape quality.
+This is perhaps the most important reason.

-To allow us to cultivate agroforestry and biodiversity
+7. To allow us to cultivate agroforestry and biodiversity

-When we changed to hand picking all our grapes and were no longer obliged to keep the trellis clear for the harvest machine, Sean encouraged ivy to grow up trellis poles every 20 metres or so, to feed pollinators.
+When we changed to hand picking we were no longer required to keep the trellis clear for the harvest machine.
+As part of our biodiversity development Sean allowed ivy to grow up trellis poles every 20 metres or so, to feed pollinators.
 Ivy is one of relatively few plants that flowers in late autumn for the bees and their ilk, and it is a massive biodiversity booster.
 An oak tree with ivy can host double the number of species that the same oak tree without ivy would host.
-We have trees in the vine rows that boost biodiversity and offer climate moderating effects – this would be impossible if a harvest machine had to straddle the row.
-Caro Feely’s latest book Cultivating Change, book 4 in the Vineyard Series (available from Amazon and Apple Books everywhere), goes into this and the magic of biodiversity in detail.

-To Protect and Respect the Winemaker 😉
+8. To Protect and Respect the Winemaker 😉

 One more reason to for hand picking is to keep winemaker Sean’s fingers intact – Our first harvest in 2006 was a baptism of fire.
 It was a race against the clock with a heat wave followed by significant rain.
 We got through 90% of it without major mishap but on the last small section of Cabernet sauvignon we were all exhausted.
 We started the Cabernet harvest at 4.00 am.
 At 7.00 am after checking on our daughters I found Sean standing over the sink holding a bloody tea towel over his hand.
 “I’ve chopped my finger off,” he said.

-“Luckily it didn’t fall into the grapes,” he said, making light of the serious situation, as we sped to Bergerac Hospital Emergency.
+“Luckily it didn’t fall into the grapes,” he added, making light of the serious situation, as we sped to Bergerac Hospital Emergency.
 A quarter of his finger was gone, chopped up by the harvest trailer and spewed out with the rinsing water onto our farm.
 Seán had become part of our land.
 The surgeon told me it would take six weeks of total rest and then another six months for him to have normal function in the shortened finger.
 Despite the doctor’s advice he was back in the winery four days later.
 We got through those critical weeks despite Seán being one-handed.
 Find the full story and more, in my first book Grape Expectations (available from Amazon and Apple Books everywhere).

 Conclusion

 Handpicking is part of the ethos of natural winemaking.
+It is good for the winegrower, for the vines and for resulting wines.

 ✨You can Visit us all Year Round